"I was delighted to take part in a clinical trial as it has the potential to really help others in the future.”

 A trial looking at genetic factors in people having chemotherapy for bowel cancer

-This trial is looking at the genetic material (DNA) of people who are having chemotherapy for advanced bowel cancer to see if it affects how well they respond to treatment.
+This trial looked at the genetic material (DNA) of people who had chemotherapy for advanced bowel cancer.
+This was to see if it affected how well they responded to treatment.

-Doctors often treat bowel cancer (colorectal cancer) with chemotherapy and surgery.
-Chemotherapy works very well for some people, but unfortunately not so well for others.
+Chemotherapy is the main treatment for people with advanced bowel cancer.
+It works well for some people, but unfortunately not so well for others.
 There are a number of theories about why this happens, but no one is quite sure at the moment.

-The aim of the trial is see if the researchers can identify any common factors or genetic faults in people who respond well to chemotherapy, compared to those who don’t.
+The aim of this trial was see if researchers could identify any common factors or genetic faults in people who respond well to chemotherapy, compared to those who don’t.

 How to join a clinical trial